 While there’s a recent trend of home cooks giving sous vide a try, this cooking method has already been around for centuries.
 An inventor named Benjamin Thompson experimented with low pressure cooking as early as 1799, using air to roast dry potatoes.
 He was surprised to find that not only were the potatoes successfully cooked; they were also “perfectly done”.

 Eventually, French engineers used this method of low pressure cooking to preserve dishes.
 They also discovered that it gave the food an added boost of flavor and texture.
-Throughout the years, various chefs continued to develop this method, giving way to the sous vide method of cooking we know today.
+Throughout the years, various chefs continued to develop this approach, giving way to the sous vide method of cooking that we know today.

-Before its recent trend, this method was mostly done by restaurants since the equipment needed to do it were expensive.
+Before its recent trend, this technique was mostly done by restaurants since the equipment needed to do it were expensive.
 A big sous vide machine used to cost up to $2000 since it could cook for up to 200 guests.
-So, we can’t really blame those who think that sous vide is limited to making gourmet dishes.
+So, we can’t really blame those who think that sous vide recipes require the same amount of skill as gourmet dishes.

 However, nowadays, popularity of home cooking has given way to a lot of smaller, more affordable machines and cookers.
 Plenty of cooking machines are out there in the market now, competing for the title of best sous vide cooker.
-There’s the Anova and Joule sous vide, popular brands that are great choices when home cooking.
+There’s the Anova and Joule sous vide, popular brands that are great choices for cooking sous vide recipes at home.

 How to Sous Vide for your Family to have Quality Fresh Meals

 We’ve mentioned how you’ll need specific equipment when doing this cooking method.
 However, we haven’t yet explained how to do it, and how it actually works.
-And we bet what’s most important for you is, how to do sous vide at home for your family!
+And we bet what’s most important for you is, how to achieve sous vide recipes for your family!

 When doing this cooking method, food, like steak, lamb shank, or pork chop, is first placed inside a sturdy plastic bag.
 Then, the marinade, herbs, and other spices are also added.
 After that, the plastic bag is vacuum sealed, removing all the air inside.